The Geneva Series

 ANTONOVKA This seedling rootstock is grown from seeds imported from Poland.
 Full "standard" vigor.
 Very winter-hardy.
 Has been our major rootstock for conservation plantings.

 NOVOLE An introduction from the Geneva rootstock breeding program, Novole has a "non-preference" type of resistance to meadow voles and pine voles ("orchard mice").
 Very vigorous; best used as a root-and-trunk stock, with a dwarfing interstem interposed about 16 inches above the ground.
 Virus-sensitive; all components must be virus-free.
 Resistant to fire blight and collar rot.
 Available sometime in the future as a rootstock

 Pyrus betulifolia Standard vigor.
 Reimer's strain of fire blight-tolerant seedlings.
 Reported to enhance fruit size on Asian pears.

 OHXF 97 These OHXF stocks originated from the Old Home x Farmingdale cross; both parents are very resistant to fire blight.
 OHXF 97 is full standard vigor; fire blight resistant.
 More productive than seedling.

 OHXF 87 Outstanding semi-vigorous clonal stock.
 Excellent anchorage.
 Tolerant of soil diseases.
 Very resistant to fire blight.
 Tolerant of low temperatures.
 Induces early, heavy production.

 OHxF 333 Somewhat more dwarfing than OHxF 87, with similar resistances.
 Some reports that fruit size is smaller, but this may be due to excessively heavy fruit set

-QUINCE EM A Fully dwarfing rootstock, with very heavy production.
+QUINCE A A Fully dwarfing rootstock, with very heavy production.
 Fruit ripens 3 to 5 days earlier than on seedling stocks.
-Quince A is not as winter hardy as our other pear stocks.
-Fire blight susceptible.
+Quince A is more winter hardy than other quince strains, certainly through USDA zone 5.